-It is a more difficult PCB and its difficulty and price increase with the number of layers.
-Multilayer PCBs make multiple single- or double-sided boards the inner layers of a multi-layer board through lamination technology.
-Compared with the first two, multi-layer boards can realize more wiring area, so they are widely used in different electronic products.
-The number of layers of the multi-layer board will only be displayed as an even number due to the lamination method, which is a mistake that many people who do not understand printed circuit boards will make.
+This type is a more difficult PCB to manufacture and its difficulty and price may increase with increasing number of layers.
+Multilayer PCB makes multiple single- or double-sided boards the inner layers of a multi-layer board through lamination technology.
+Compared with the first two PCB types, multi-layer boards can realize more wiring area, so they are widely used in a large variety of electronic products.
+The number of layers of the multi-layer board may only be displayed as an even number due to the lamination method, which is a mistake that many people who do not understand printed circuit boards will make during planning.

 PCB Development History

-Double-sided PCBs are introduced, with electronic components on one side and logo printing on the other.
+- 1950s-1960s: Double-sided PCB is introduced, with electronic components on one side and logo printing on the other.
 Zinc sheets are incorporated into the PCB design and feature corrosion-resistant materials and coatings to prevent degradation.

-High-density circuit boards are realized, and integrated circuits (ICs or silicon chips) are introduced into electronic design.
+- 1960s: HDI PCB is realized, and IC is introduced into electronic design.
 This move enables the bare PCB board to carry thousands of electronic components, which greatly improves the power, speed and safety of electronic equipment.
 Manufacturers program the required functions into smaller chips through IC programming, so that the number of circuit board components used is reduced, thereby reducing the size of the PCBA board.
 Humans face a new difficulty: how to make welding stronger.

-Printed Circuit Board (PCB) is renamed Printed Wiring Board (PWB).
+- 1970s: PCB is renamed PWB.
 Because the acronym for the printed circuit boards is the same as the acronym for the environmentally harmful chemical PCBs, this confusion leads to public confusion and community health concerns.

-Newly developed solder masks of thin polymer materials become the standard manufacturing method for PCBs.
+- 1970s to 1980s: Newly developed solder masks of thin polymer materials become the standard manufacturing method for PCB.
 A photo-imageable polymer coating was subsequently developed that can be applied directly to circuits, dried and subsequently modified by exposure to further increase circuit density.

-A new assembly technology called Surface Mount Technology (SMT for short) is developed.
-This soldering directly to small pads on the PCB, without the need for holes, is quickly becoming the standard in PCB manufacturing.
-PCB SMD components are rapidly gaining popularity, becoming the industry standard, and striving to replace through-hole components, again increasing functional power, performance, and reliability, and reducing electronics manufacturing costs.
+- 1980s: A new assembly technology called Surface Mount Technology is developed.
+This soldering directly to small pads on the PCB, without the need for holes, is quickly becoming the standard in PCBA manufacturing.
+SMD components are rapidly gaining popularity, becoming the industry standard, and striving to replace through-hole components, again increasing functional power, performance, and reliability, and reducing electronics manufacturing costs.

-PCBs became smaller, and lighter, with higher layers and more complexity.
-Multilayer and flex circuit PCB designs allow for more operational functions in electronic devices, and PCBs are getting smaller and less expensive.
+- 2000s: PCB became smaller, and lighter, with higher layers and more complexity.
+Multilayer and flex circuit designs allow for more operational functions in electronic devices, and PCB is getting smaller and less expensive.